vistadataproject/documents/README.md

 #### VISTA Interfacing: Summary

-VA VISTA's data model - the roadmap to all of VA's institutional and clinical know-how and data - has evolved organically over the past 35 years, but has not been surfaced or leveraged in computable form.
-Now, for the first time, this data model will be comprehensively exposed and fully taken advantage of as uniform logical interface for all VISTA data to external systems.

 Interface |  MUMPS RPCs (x3500)  | Master VISTA Data Model (x1)
 --- | --- | ---